raphael-group/hatchet/docs/source/doc_plot_bins.md

 ### CBB

 The command generates a series of 2d-scatter plots where x-axis corresponds to the mirrored BAF and the y-axis corresponds to RDR.
 More specifically, a plot is generated for every sample and every point is drawn according to the corresponding values of RDR and BAF.
-The points are colored according to the clusters computed by HATCHet.
+The points are colored according to the clusters computed by HATCHet2.
 Remember that a cluster contains all the genomic regions that have the same copy-number state in every clone.

     python -m hatchet plot-bins A12.bbc -c CBB --figsize 4,1.1 -m tab20 --markersize 1 --xmax 3.5 --xmin 0.5 --colwrap 3 -tS 0.005